turingschool/front-end-curriculum/projects/self-directed-project.md

 * 2 - Six to ten complaints
 * 1 - More than ten complaints

+### PropType Implementation

+- Pass - Proptype validation is implemented for any component receiving props.
+- Fail - There are components missing proptype validation.

 ### README Updates

 - Pass - The README.md file has been updated with a description of the project, the team, and how to get it up and